 She is not alone.
 The obstacles Noboriguchi experienced can be common for many students in Japanese universities due to the lack of accessibility.

-In Japanese universities, Bookman said there are no central offices for students with disabilities to access resources like housing or classroom accommodations.
+While Bookman studied across four Japanese universities, he said there were few central offices for students with disabilities to access resources like housing or classroom accommodations.

 "In a lot of cases, it's just run through standard faculties and you ask for the accommodation and the professor rounds with other professors and has a consultation meeting, and they decide if it's okay or not.
 And that was true at least when I was here in 2014," he said.